karbiv/vidstab_hugin/README.md

-TODO image warp with LIBVIPS
+TODO image warp with LIBVIPS, or not..

 Command line tool to stabilize shaky videos using libvidstab(shared library filter in FFMPEG) and Hugin Panorama Stitcher(Panotools).